Poll: Majority of millennials are in debt, hitting pause on major life events

 Breaking News Emails

-Approximately three out of every four millennials in the U.S. have some form of debt, according to a new NBC News/GenForward survey released Wednesday, and they're putting off major milestones because they can't pay up.
+Approximately three out of every four millennials in the U.S. have some form of debt, according to an NBC News/GenForward survey released Wednesday, and they're putting off major milestones because they can't pay up.

 As a result, saving has taken a backseat, which has affected the pace at which millennials live their lives and left most unprepared for a financial emergency.
 Credit cards, meanwhile, are playing an even bigger role than student loans.

-Credit cards debt is the most prevalent type among the group, while just two in 10 millennials say they have a mortgage or home loan.
+Credit card debt is the most prevalent type among the group, while just two in 10 millennials say they have a mortgage or home loan.

 Forty-nine percent of African-American millennials have student loan debt — more than any other racial subgroup.